 Here are my tips for managing your time during grad school:

-- Prioritize, prioritize, prioritize.
 Yes, I know you’ve heard this before.
 But, its the best advice out there.
 Most graduate students are balancing teaching or teaching assistant responsibilities with classwork and research goals.
 It’s a lot, I know.
 So, simplify it for yourself.
 Each day, start with 3-4 priorities, and make sure those tasks get done.
 Make them small, feasible goals.
 One task can’t be “write master’s thesis.”
+But something on your list could be, “write 2 paragraphs in discussion section”.
 Keep it simple and manageable.

-- Meal prep.
 Yeah, yeah, another life tip.
 Preparing meals for the week during your weekend downtime can save oodles of precious time during the week.
 Make your lunches grab-n-go so you’re not fumbling in the kitchen every morning trying to piece together something to eat.
 Make dinner’s ready in a flash, so you’re not wasting time you could be relaxing or bring productive.
-That is, unless cooking is relaxing for you, in that case, pop open a bottle of wine and start kickin back.
+That is, unless cooking is relaxing for you, in that case, pop open a bottle of wine and kick back.

 Grad students out there – how do you manage your time?
 Any other tips I missed?